nicolerollo/lablens/README.md

 All three feed the same normalization → database → analytics → report pipeline.
-The result: a single Potassium trend spanning a military-health-style draw in January, an academic-medical-center-style draw in February, and a regional-hospital-style draw in May — merged into one continuous, reviewable history instead of three disconnected PDFs a clinician would have to compare by eye.
+The result: a single Potassium trend spanning a military-health-style draw in January, an academic-medical-center-style draw in February, and a regional-hospital-style draw in May, All merged into one continuous, reviewable history instead of three disconnected PDFs a clinician would have to compare by eye.
 The sample data also includes a deliberately duplicated Sodium result reported by two different systems for the same date, which the database flags as `possible_duplicate` and excludes from baseline math